ebaauw/homebridge-deconz/README.md

 Homebridge deCONZ includes the `deconz` command-line utility, to discover, monitor, and interact with a deCONZ gateway.
 See the [`deconz` Tutorial](https://github.com/ebaauw/homebridge-deconz/wiki/%60deconz%60-Tutorial) in the Wiki for more info.

+### Troubleshooting
+- As mentioned above, Homebridge deCONZ is still under development.
+Sometimes, cached accessories from an older version might confuse a newer version, causing all sorts of weird errors.
+In this case, best un-expose the offending accessory, wait for HomeKit to remove it, and re-expose the accessory.
+Note that this will cause HomeKit to see a new accessory, and lose any associations with HomeKit rooms, groups, scenes, and automations.